Continuing Education Activity

 A high animal protein diet will produce an acid load that causes a release of calcium from the bone and inhibition of renal tubular calcium reabsorption resulting in hypercalciuria.
 Again, this does not appear to be the sole causes of significant hypercalciuria.

-In children 2-12 years of age, the calcium/citrate ratio has been found to be useful clinically.
-A cutoff of 0.25 has been suggested meanting that those with a calcium/citrate ratio >0.25 are more likely to develop stones.]
+In children 2 to 12 years of age, the calcium/citrate ratio has been found to be clinically useful.
+A cutoff of 0.25 has been suggested meanting that those with a calcium/citrate ratio >0.25 are more likely to develop stones.
+Vesicoureteral reflux has also been linked with hypercalciuria in the pediatric age group.

 Hypercalciuria occurs in 5% to 10% of the adult population and is found in about one-third of all calcium stone formers.
 Close relatives of hypercalciuric patients tend to have an increased rate of hypercalciuria themselves.
 Up to 40% of the first and second-degree relatives of hypercalciuric recurrent stone formers will also have hypercalciuria.